Confectionery: Sweetening agents

-Bakers' confectionery
+Baker's confectionery

-Bakers' confectionery includes sweet baked goods, especially those that are served for the dessert course.
-Bakers' confections are sweet foods that feature flour as a main ingredient and are baked.
+Baker's confectionery includes sweet baked goods, especially those that are served for the dessert course.
+Baker's confections are sweet foods that feature flour as a main ingredient and are baked.
 Major categories include cakes, sweet pastries, doughnuts, scones, and cookies.
 In the Middle East and Asia, flour-based confections predominate.

 The definition of which foods are "confectionery" vs "bread" can vary based on cultures and laws.
 In Ireland, the definition of "bread" as a "staple food" for tax purposes requires that the sugar or fat content be no more than 2% of the weight of the flour, so some products sold as bread in the US would be treated as confectionery there.

 Types

 Cakes have a somewhat bread-like texture, and many earlier cakes, such as the centuries-old stollen (fruit cake), or the even older king cake, were rich yeast breads.
 The variety of styles and presentations extends from simple to elaborate.
 Major categories include butter cakes, tortes, and foam cakes.
 Confusingly, some confections that have the word cake in their names, such as cheesecake, are not technically cakes, while others, such as Boston cream pie are cakes despite seeming to be named something else.

 Pastry is a large and diverse category of baked goods, united by the flour-based doughs used as the base for the product.
 These doughs are not always sweet, and the sweetness may come from the sugar, fruit, chocolate, cream, or other fillings that are added to the finished confection.
 Pastries can be elaborately decorated, or they can be plain dough.

 Doughnuts may be fried or baked.

 Scones and related sweet quick breads, such as bannock, are similar to baking powder biscuits and, in sweeter, less traditional interpretations, can seem like a cupcake.

+Cookies are small, sweet baked treats.
+They originated as small cakes, and some traditional cookies have a soft, cake-like texture.
+Others are crisp or hard.